jeppelind/js-runner/README.md

-# js-runner
+# JS Runner

 Run and schedule repeated execution of javascript files in the NodeJS vm.

-The program will watch a folder and try to run any scripts in it in their own virtualization context.
-A new clean context will be created upon each execution, but there are certain persistent objects that can be used to store values between runs (See *Script context* section).
+The program will watch a folder and try to run any scripts in it in their own virtualized context.
+A new clean context will be created upon each execution, however there are certain persistent objects that can be used to store values between runs (See [Script context](https://github.com/jeppelind/js-runner#script-context) section).

 ## Config